 This is your chance to retrace the route of the original Orient Express, which departed Paris on 4th October 1883.
 As this is the reverse route, however, you’ll begin your holiday in Istanbul, taking in its Byzantine and Arabic treasures in the company of an expert historian.
-It’s then time to step aboard the modern incarnation of that most famous of trains, enjoying the very best in white-glove serve and fine dining as you speed through central Europe, calling in for luxury overnight stays in Bucharest and Budapest, and a host of included tours along the way.
-Indeed, between private dinners, castle visits and lakeside sundowners, you’ll experience the very best of one of the Continent’s most beautiful regions.
+It’s then time to step aboard, enjoying the very best in white-glove service and multi-course fine dining as you call in for luxury overnight stays in Bucharest and Budapest and a host of included tours along the way.
+Indeed, between private dinners, castle visits and Danube river cruises, you’ll experience the very best of one of the Continent’s most beautiful regions.
 It all comes to an end in Paris, where a further included hotel stay will see you right in among the French capital’s Latin-Quarter heritage before a Eurotunnel hop back to London.

 Breakfast, Lunch & Dinner included

-Arrive in Budapest this morning for a coach tour of the city's cobblestone streets, followed by a cruise along the Danube.
+Arrive in Budapest this morning for a tour of the city's cobblestone streets, followed by a cruise along the Danube.
 It’s the ideal way to take in the city sights, from its grand neoclassical and baroque architecture to the healing waters of its hot-spring baths; the Vajdahunyad Castle and Chain Bridge are particular highlights.
-This evening, having checked into your city-centre hotel, you’ll head to a private venue for a Hungarian-inspired banquet.
+You'll then head for a delicious lunch at a local restaurant.